orchest/orchest/docs/source/fundamentals/glossary.md

     when it comes to editing and running your pipelines.
 The lifetime of a session can be managed inside the pipeline editor.
 A session is automatically started for you when opening up a pipeline.

-    * Automatically boots and manages: JupyterLab and jupyter-enterprise-gateway.
+    * Automatically boots and manages: JupyterLab, jupyter-enterprise-gateway, and the {ref}`Services`.
     * Required in order to start an {term}`interactive pipeline run <Interactive (pipeline) run>`.

 Pipeline run